 Still, some interesting trends, which are consistent with global warming and have consequences for tropical cyclone damage, have become apparent in recent decades.
 For starters, we know that sea levels are gradually rising in many areas of the world, which means coastal flooding problems can be worse when tropical cyclones make landfall.
 Also, the area of the globe where tropical cyclones occur has gradually expanded, and tropical cyclones are, on average, reaching their peak intensities farther away from the equator than a few decades ago.
 As you'll learn later, tropical cyclones rely on warm ocean waters to thrive, so these observations showing that tropical cyclones are roaming a larger area of the globe than before are consistent with the warming of the oceans.

 Tropical cyclones are also prolific rain-makers, and Hurricane Harvey (2017) is an extreme example (40-60 inches of rain fell in parts of Texas, causing catastrophic flooding).
 But, how much of Harvey's rain was "natural" and how much was caused by global warming?
 That's a tough question to answer!
 Harvey's immense rain totals in southeast Texas were largely caused by the fact that the storm moved so slowly.
-While we can't blame global warming specifically for Harvey's slow motion, observations show a 10 percent decrease (on average) in the forward speed of tropical cyclones since 1949, which would allow them to dump more rain over a given area.
+While we can't blame global warming specifically for Harvey's slow motion, observations show a 10 percent decrease (on average) in the forward speed of tropical cyclones since 1949.
+The reasons for the apparent slow down are a hot topic of debate, but slower-moving storms have the potential to dump more rain over a given area.
 Scientists also perform attribution studies using computer models to simulate the storm in a world without global warming for comparison.
 While such attribution simulations have uncertainties, the simulations for Harvey suggest that global warming made its deluge more likely and increased the intensity of the rainfall by anywhere from about 10 percent to near 40 percent.